 When you’re on a sled like that you’re not getting all the messages either, because you can’t hear them.
 You have no time for them.
 So I really have no problem with people that earn their right to be there, skiing on that glacier.
 Because I know that those people earned that right to be there.
 People who have physically put themselves on the line, probably very much do respect that place in the way that it needs to be respected.
 But skiing on that place in the summertime, because it is a glacier, is so problematic.
 That’s just ludicrous, unbelievable, especially with what we know about climate change and the glaciers.
 I mean it’s pretty darn clear when you see photos from the 1970s and then you look at photos now.
 The glaciers are clearly disappearing.
 So to propose to ski on one all year long…?

-Stay tuned for Part 3, the last part of the interview with Joe Pierre.
+To read part 3, the last part of the interview with Joe Pierre, log on to keepitwild.ca.